 What I am curious to see is how this film is going to show Friedrich´s positive effects on Jo´s writing and also is this film going to follow the Fritz and Jo - trope that is in the previous films but not in the books, where Fritz takes Jo to opera.
 There is a photo online of the two coming out of an official looking building.
 I can´t put my finger on it but this film might have the symposium (I´ll take that if I can´t get the opera).
 In fact I think it´s better because it is more loyal to the books.

-I like that Jo does struggles with her temper in this film.
-I´d like to see an adaptation where Marmee speaks about Jo her own struggles with her temper like she does in the books.
-I would love to see an adaptation that shows how Fritz calm nature also calms Jo´s temper, same ways as Beth´s calm nature did.
-Fritz also become more impulsive / takes changes when he is with Jo.
+I like that Jo struggles with her temper in this film.
+I´d like to see an adaptation where Marmee speaks to Jo about her own struggles with her temper like she does in the books and I would love to see an adaptation that shows how Fritz calm nature also calms Jo´s temper, same ways as Beth´s calm nature did.
+Fritz also becomes more impulsive / takes changes when he is with Jo.
 That has never been explored in films (which is why I love the musical).